d120/djangocms/README.md

 To test functionality that needs a TLS capable server, one can run `./manage.py runsslserver`.

 Note that some of the required Python packages have other dependencies, e.g. to C libraries which one can install using the distribution's package manager.
 Which exactly can differ but starting a web search when pip install shows an error typically gives good results.
-Additionally, bower must be installed (maybe via npm) for frontend dependency management.
+Additionally, npm must be installed for frontend dependency management.

 ## Important Notes on Settings